 5. To keep in shape, your brain will have to keep learning

-“The key to healthy ageing is relationships, relationships, relationships,” according to George Vaillant, a psychiatrist and professor at Harvard Medical School.
-In the old days, the neighbourhood was where you could feel safe and develop relationships.
+“The key to healthy aging is relationships, relationships, relationships,” according to George Vaillant, a psychiatrist, and professor at Harvard Medical School.
+In the old days, the neighborhood was where you could feel safe and develop relationships.
 But our modern lifestyles are making people feel more lonely.
 In the UK, more than one-third of people over 65 live alone.
 The figures are more or less the same in a lot of countries.
-Those who live in homes for the elderly are often dehumanised.
+Those who live in homes for the elderly are often dehumanized.
 The death rate in such homes during the pandemic illustrates this in a tragic way.

 8. We need a care revolution––with or without robots

-In most countries, care work is undervalued, underpaid and draining.
+In most countries, care work is undervalued, underpaid, and draining.
 Yet, Cavendish writes, it is actually highly skilled.
 As our population ages, we are going to need more and more carers but we will find it increasingly hard to recruit them.
 There is already a huge shortage of carers in Europe.
-Bureaucracy and division of labour have dehumanised health care.
+Bureaucracy and division of labor have dehumanized health care.
 “Too many people find themselves pinging between different medical silos, with long waits, having to repeat their story every time.
 And there is an almost total disconnect between the health service and long-term ‘social care’.”

-“Treating people as human, building proper relationships and paying those who have a vocation, for what I would call the ‘craftsmanship’ of nursing, may sound like common sense.
+“Treating people as human, building proper relationships, and paying those who have a vocation, for what I would call the ‘craftsmanship’ of nursing, may sound like common sense.
 But in today’s world, it’s radical.
-Health systems are still organised to treat yesterday’s problems.
-Our post-war systems still largely geared to fixing one-time illnesses, rather than predicting, preventing and treating chronic long-term conditions.”
+Health systems are still organized to treat yesterday’s problems.
+Our post-war systems are still largely geared to fixing one-time illnesses, rather than predicting, preventing, and treating chronic long-term conditions.”

 9. Finding Ikigai: purpose is vital

 “Extra Time should be a gift,” writes Cavendish.
-But if you have nothing to do with that time, no purpose and no neighbourhood, it’s not.
-“We humans need purpose to live fulfilling lives.”
+But if you have nothing to do with that time, no purpose, and no neighborhood, it’s not.
+“We humans need a purpose to live fulfilling lives.”
 Studies show that old people who have a sense of purpose are happier and healthier.
-The Japanese Silver Centres mentioned above are organised around the concept of Ikigai, which has found its way into numerous self-help books.
+The Japanese Silver Centres mentioned above are organized around the concept of Ikigai, which has found its way into numerous self-help books.
 Ikigai merges the spiritual and practical.
-It connects work, family, duty and passions.
+It connects work, family, duty, and passions.

 10. We need a new social contract